robotlolita/siren/documentation/platform-design.md

 carry out, and the operation is how the target decides to interpret that message.

-In mermaid operations are a collection of Mermaid statements, which are executed in order if the operation is to be carried out.
+In siren operations are a collection of Siren statements, which are executed in order if the operation is to be carried out.
 Messages are unique identifiers given to these operations.
 A message name is a way for someone to refer to these operations.
 Unlike most existing Object Oriented languages, messages and message names are separate concepts.
-A message is guaranteed to be globally unique, which means there can never be a collision between two messages in Mermaid.
+A message is guaranteed to be globally unique, which means there can never be a collision between two messages in Siren.
 A name, on the other hand, is a way of resolving these messages.
-Names in Mermaid are lexical and defined by the call-site.
+Names in Siren are lexical and defined by the call-site.

 For example, in: